Perth : Melbourne : Paris : London : New York : Tokyo : Long Island : Buckinghamshire : Madrid : London : Kent

 May to ?, Monty’s and Kay’s sister, Enid, her husband, Harold Baldwin, and their daughter, Joan, visited the UK.

 October, Pat was sent to finishing school in Lausanne, Switzerland.
 She went there with her best friend from Heathfield, Joan Boxshall.
 Coincidentally, Joan’s father, Edward George Boxshall, worked for British Intelligence and had known Sidney Rielly.
-Her mother, Princess Elise (Barbu) Stirbey, was a member of the Romanian Royal Family.
+Her mother, Princess Elise (Barbu) Știrbey was a daughter of Romanian statesman, Prince Barbu Alexandru Știrbey.

 29 October, Monty and Stella set sail from the UK to Australia on the RMS Strathaird via Egypt (Suez Canal) and Ceylon (Sri Lanka).